Eisenwave/voxelvert/README.md

 ## File Formats
 VoxelVert uses two custom file formats:

-### Resource Pack Extractor (`.json`)
+### Block Color Extractor (`.json`)
-The resource pack extractor format is a subset of `JSON` which specifies how to extract block colors out of a default resource pack.
+The block color extractor format is a subset of `JSON` which specifies how to extract block colors out of a default resource pack.

 ### Block Color Table (`.bct`)